epfl-lara/smart/core/src/sphinx/smartcontracts.rst

 Known Issues
 ------------

-* Your code must contain a case class that extends the `Contract` class (from stainless.smartcontracts), otherwise you will get an exception during verification.
 * For readability, the compiler to Solidity currently prints the names of the variables as they appear in your Stainless source code.
 As such, you should avoid using two variables with the same name in the same scope.
-* Some checks for ghost code who were giving false positives are currently disabled.

 Reporting Issues
 ----------------